gwleuverink/leuver.ink/source/_posts/organize-livewire-properties-with-groups.blade.md

 This approach is error-prone and doesn't scale well.
 Properties are referenced by string names scattered across methods - rename a property and validation breaks.

 What belongs to which step is now spread throughout your component instead of being clearly declared alongside the properties themselves.
 Groups allow for colocation.

+Beyond multi-step wizards, property groups are perfect for data filter components (reset date filters separately from category filters), user profile forms with sectioned save actions, or any component where related properties need coordinated validation and manipulation.

 ### Works with Form Objects